aws-samples/serverless-async-messaging-gateway/README.md

 token.

-5\) The _Generator_ Lambda function creates a JSON token with the issuer and audience being the authentication service, the subject iwiths the user ID, the username with the preferred username, and the token expires after 30 seconds This token is encrypt using a KMS key.
+5\) The _Generator_ Lambda function creates a JSON token with the issuer and audience being the authentication service, the subject with the user ID, the username with the preferred username, and the token expires after 30 seconds This token is encrypt using a KMS key.